ON THIS PAGE: You will learn about the different types of treatments doctors use for children with astrocytoma. Use the menu to see other pages.

 Sometimes, a tumor is inoperable, meaning it cannot be reached by surgery because of its location.
 However, even for inoperable tumors, a surgical biopsy can usually still be done to find out the type and grade of the tumor (see Diagnosis).

 If a low-grade tumor cannot be completely removed, the doctor usually watches for signs of tumor growth before recommending other types of treatment.
-If a tumor causes symptoms and cannot be completely removed with surgery, radiation therapy or chemotherapy is often used (see "Chemotherapy" and "Radiation therapy" below).
+If a tumor causes symptoms and cannot be completely removed with surgery, radiation therapy or chemotherapy is often used (see "Radiation therapy" and "Chemotherapy," below).

 A child with a high-grade tumor often needs additional treatment regardless of whether the entire tumor was removed during surgery.